1st Warwickshire Volunteer Artillery: Memorials

-Memorials to the men of III South Midland Brigade who died during World War I and those of 68th (South Midland) Field Regiment who died in France and Belgium, Iraq and the Middle East, and in Italy during World War II, were erected at the Drill Hall at Stoney Lane.
+Memorials to the men of III South Midland Brigade who died during the First World War and those of 68th (South Midland) Field Regiment who died in France and Belgium, Iraq and the Middle East, and in Italy during the Second World War, were erected at the Drill Hall at Stoney Lane.
 They were repositioned in the new Montgomery House Army Reserve Centre that replaced it in 1988.